Tele-Abortion: Frequently Asked Questions

 2. How long will the medical abortion process take?

 We will likely be in contact with you for approximately 3 to 7 days after you register, prior to you actually getting the pills for the medical abortion.
-This is so that we can make sure we have all the test results and information we need before we can safely guide you through the medical abortion process.
-The actual medical abortion itself, which has 2 steps, will take somewhere between 36 to 72 hours depending on the timings of your medications.
+This is so that we can make sure we have results and any information we need to safely guide you through the medical abortion process.
+The actual medical abortion ( miscarriage) itself, which has 2 steps, will take somewhere between 36 to 72 hours depending on your plan for taking the medication.

-The first medication can be taken at any time, preferably as soon as possible after you get the tablets.
-Then 24-48 hrs later you will take the second step medication.
-This second step should be taken in the morning after a light breakfast.
-Make sure you are well hydrated on the day you take the second step.
+The first tablet can be taken at any time, preferably as soon as possible after you collect the prescription.
+Then between 24-48 hrs later you will take the second lot of tablets.
+This second step (of 4 tablets), should be taken in the morning after a light breakfast.
+This is Day 1 of the miscarriage.
+Make sure you are well hydrated Day 1 by drinking plenty of water the day before.
+Its a good idea to take pain relief ( and anti nausea pills) on Day 1, before taking the second step medication. ( the second step medication can cause you to vomit so by having pain relief already in your system, it will be working for you even if you vomit later).

-About 30 mins after taking the second step tablets you will have bleeding and cramping which may be severe.
+About 30 mins after taking the second step tablets you will start to bleed and get cramps, which may be severe.
 For this reason, you should not make any plans to be anywhere other than at home or somewhere safe and familiar and be supported by someone who knows what is happening and who is able to care for you.

-On the second day after the second step tablets, you will feel tired.
-You will still have bleeding and you should plan to have a quiet day.
+On Day 2, after the miscarriage, you will feel tired.
+You will still have bleeding and maybe some light cramps.
+You should plan to have a quiet day.

-On the third day after the 2nd step tablets, you can resume your normal activities of daily living but don’t expect too much of yourself.
+On Day 3 after the 2nd step tablets, you can resume your normal activities of daily living but don’t expect too much of yourself.
 You may continue to bleed for up to 3 weeks after the medical abortion.
 During this recovery time, you can go to work or study or look after others, but you should not have sexual intercourse until we have given you the all-clear that the medical abortion has been successful.
 This is to help prevent infection.

 You will have a blood test 5 to 10 days after the medical abortion and you will have a telehealth consultation with one of our clinicians approximately 3 to 4 weeks after the medical abortion.
 If you wish to make contact with us after the medical abortion but before the scheduled follow-up please email us at